 temporary homes during this time so that they do not have to stay at the shelter, which can be a stressful environment.
 When the animals are ready for adoption, they are brought back to the shelter where we take care of finding their forever homes.

 In order to be a good foster home, there are some requirements.
 You can absolutely have animals of your own, but you must have a space in your home where the foster animal(s) can be separated from your own pets, such as a spare bedroom or a laundry room.
 Additionally, your personal animals must be spayed or neutered and up to date on their vaccinations.
-The shelter provides information and supplies, and you must be able to transport the animal(s) back to the shelter for medications and vaccines or to Lloyd Animal Medical Center in the case of an emergency.
+The shelter provides information and supplies, and you must be able to transport the animal(s) back to the shelter for medications and vaccines or to VCA Lloyd Animal Hospital in the case of an emergency.
 Finally, you must be committed to providing the necessary care for your foster animal(s) as described by the shelter staff, who are always happy to answer any questions.

 Fostering can be hard, particularly when you have to say goodbye to the furry friends you’ve been caring for as your own, but it is incredibly rewarding to know that you provided a safe, loving home during that animal’s journey to find their forever family.